Save your cookie preferences

 Unless we have good reason to doubt the report of your death we shall within 7 days start to process the notification of your death in good faith.

-We will copy these for our file and forward the originals to our lawyers, together with our instructions to perform the necessary investigation, and to provide us with authority to accept instructions from certain individuals - usually your estate's administrators - with regard to processing your BullionVault account.
+We may forward the documents provided by your estate's administrators to our lawyers, together with our instructions to perform the necessary investigation, and to provide us with authority to accept instructions from certain individuals - usually your estate's administrators - with regard to processing your BullionVault account.
 Our lawyers will check the validity and completeness of these documents in the appropriate jurisdiction.

 Your administrators should write to us as follows :-